 If you are not able to eat the things I mentioned, you may need to supplement your diet with omega-3.
 Now, I always recommend that you get as many nutrients as you can from food, rather than supplements, but sometimes it is challenging and expensive to eat as well as we should so if you do need to supplement just make sure you are choosing a reliable and safe brand.

-3. Eliminate Dairy
+3. Eliminate dairy

 Here is a list of foods that are high in fat soluble vitamins to help you increase your intake:

-- Vitamin A: Liver from pasture raised animals, and wild fish
+- Vitamin A: liver from pasture raised animals, and wild fish

-- Vitamin E: Almonds, hazelnuts, flax seed oil, green leafy vegetables
+- Vitamin E: almonds, hazelnuts, flax seed oil, green leafy vegetables

-- Vitamin K: Cooked kale, raw swiss chard, dandelion greens, raw radicchio and spinach
+- Vitamin K: cooked kale, raw swiss chard, dandelion greens, raw radicchio and spinach

 In summary: